 The NFHS is currently reviewing composite bats on an on-going basis.
 They do not maintain their rated characteristics for the life of the bat and that their performance increases the more they are used.
 This has in fact been established.
 As the bats are consistently used, they develop interior cracks resulting in increased performance.
 Additional Accelerated Break In (ABI) testing is being performed on bats submitted by the manufacturers.
 With a few exceptions, they were banned in 2011 for high school baseball.
 ABI Article

 Bat tampering to increase performance is an additional problem that has yet to be addressed.
 Both "rolling" and "shaving" of a bat are illegal but virtually impossible to detect.
 Rolling increases interior cracks (accelerated break-in) increasing the ball's exit speed.
 Shaving entails removing the cap and shaving down the interior of the bat.
 The bat becomes lighter and more productive.
 Tamper-resistant bats are in the works on the manufacturing side, but no such bat is yet available.

 One thing appears to be certain from 2011 college ball, BBCOR bats have had a dramatic effect on the game.
-This has spread to high school ball in 2012.
+This has spread to high school ball in 2012 and beyond.
 The change takes baseball back closer to what it once was before the dawn of the metal bat.

 I am addressing this topic here in order to add the current chapter in bat evolution to Mr. Mussills' work.

 *© Bernie Mussill, 2000

 Former Major League pitcher for the 1944 Phillies, Bernard James Mussill left the playing field to pursue a career in the sporting goods field.
 Bernie has been involved with this industry since the mid-40's.
 Along with his personal knowledge of sports equipment, Mr. Mussill has dedicated his time to research the origin and evolution of the baseball bat.